MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-an-ad-campaign-for-your-app.md

 11. If you have a [premium account](common-questions.md#how-can-i-increase-the-maximum-monthly-budget-amount-allowed-for-my-ad-campaign), you can use the **Destination URL** box to control what happens when a customer clicks your ad.
     - If you leave the box empty, when a customer clicks your ad, your app's Store listing will be displayed.
     - If you are using Kochava or Tune to measure install analytics for your app, enter your install tracking URL from Kochava or Tune.
-When you save the campaign, the tracking URL is validated to make sure that it resolves to the listing page for your app in the Windows Store.
+When you save the campaign, the tracking URL is validated to make sure that it resolves to the listing page for your app in the Microsoft Store.
 For more information about install tracking with Kochava and Tune, see the [Kochava](http://support.kochava.com/) and [Tune](https://help.tune.com/) documentation.
     - If you chose **Increase engagement in your app** as your campaign objective, you can specify a [deep-link URI](../launch-resume/handle-uri-activation.md) to redirect customers in the selected segment to a specific page within your app.
     - If you specify any destination that is not your app description page or a page inside of your app, your campaign will automatically be paused.